scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 This is similar to computing the Track Orientation Distribution (TOD) but it is not yet represented as a spherical function.
 It is merely an array of directions.
-Unfortunately, this process is a little too good when compared to normal tracking.
+This process is very power and provides much better reconstructions than traditional tractography.
 This is because each potential direction is an actual fibertube orientation.
 It is not possible to step in between them and get lost.

 To align as best as possible the performances of fibertube tracking with traditional tractography given the same resolution, the fibertube